 Devon C. Payne-Sturges

-I am an Assistant Professor with the Maryland Institute for Applied Environmental Health at the University of Maryland, School of Public Health.
+I am an Associate Professor with the Maryland Institute for Applied Environmental Health at the University of Maryland, School of Public Health.
 I also hold joint appointment in the Department of Epidemiology and Biostatistics.
-My initial academic training was in environmental engineering.
-However, after travels to West Africa where I witnessed clear links between environmental conditions and health, I decided to pursue public health.
-I earned my Master of Public Health and Doctor of Public Health degrees in environmental health sciences from Johns Hopkins Bloomberg School of Public Health.
 Prior to joining the faculty at the University of Maryland, I served as Assistant Commissioner for Environmental Health with the Baltimore City Health Department then later as the Assistant Center Director for Human Health with U.S. EPA’s National Center for Environmental Research where I focused on biomonitoring for policy analysis, cumulative risk assessment, health impact assessment, environmental health indicator development, children’s environmental health and environmental health of minority populations.

 My research focusses on racial and economic disparities in exposures to environmental contaminants and associated health risks with the aim of improving the science our society uses to make decisions about environmental policies that impact the health of communities and populations, especially vulnerable, low income and minority populations.
-I have developed frameworks and methods for characterizing social disparities in environmental contaminant exposures, health risks and their determinants; applied models for assessing the cumulative impacts of multiple environmental contaminant exposures; and have contributed to improved policy decision frameworks that address environmental justice concerns and improve protection for vulnerable lifestages.
-I am currently evaluating the combined effects of social and environmental contaminant exposures on disparities in children’s neurological development and conducting a study on food insecurity as a determinant of poor academic outcomes and exposure to food contaminants among emerging adults.
+I was awarded a NIEHS K01 Career Development award to evaluate the combined effects of ambient air pollution exposures and psychosocial stressors on disparities in children’s neurocognitive functioning using epidemiological and systems science modeling approaches.
+Additionally, I received a Fulbright Senior Specialist award to work with Hochschule für Gesundheit (HSG) - University of Applied Sciences in Bochum, Germany on cumulative risk assessment and environmental justice.
 I am energized by the challenge of cumulative environmental health risks and social disparities in environmental health because these issues are difficult, complicated and sometimes controversial, from both science and policy perspectives.
 Understanding cumulative effects of multiple risk factors on health is critical for establishing environmental policies that are truly public health protective.

 Dr.P.H., Environmental Health Sciences, Johns Hopkins University Bloomberg School of Public